Sourcing

 5 Boolean Operators You Need to Know

-If you have ever Googled something, you have already created Boolean search strings.
+Fun fact: If you have ever Googled something, you've already created Boolean search strings.
 If you use it without realizing it, you can learn a few Boolean operators that will drastically improve your current sourcing efforts.

 It doesn’t have to be time consuming, and effective use of Boolean search can keep costs low, eliminate your need for yet another tool, and reduce your time to fill.